Dani-beef/BeeF-Over-Wan/README.md

 1. To send to Victim .
 2. Beef listens on Port 3000 ,So this link should be forwared to LocalHost:3000 .

-Just Enter your links in the Script ,Script will do neccessary changes required to opt for your Links .
+Just Enter your links in the start Script ,Script will do neccessary changes required to opt for your Links .

 # NGROK Steps :-
 ### STEP 1 : Add these Lines To ngrok.yml [Location .ngrok2/ngrok.yml ]